 Exercise Alleviates Symptoms of Brain Disorders

-Over and over again it’s been shown that exercise relieves symptoms of a wide range of brain disorders including ADHD, anxiety disorders, depression, schizophrenia, and post traumatic stress disorder.
+It’s been repeatedly shown that exercise relieves symptoms of a wide range of brain disorders including ADHD, anxiety disorders, depression, schizophrenia, and post traumatic stress disorder.
 (30, 31, 32)

-Exercise can protect your brain against aging, age-related cognitive decline, and degenerative diseases, including Alzheimer’s.
-(31)
+Furthermore, physical exercise can protect your brain against aging, age-related cognitive decline, and degenerative diseases, including Alzheimer’s and dementia.
+(33)

 One way it does this is by protecting your telomeres.